 This is considered hardcore diy but really, it is hardcore part sourcing- you can choose how close to an original, you want it to be.
-I have used a mixture of carbon film and metal film resistors, whereas the original only has carbon films.. most people go for the all-carbon build, just to give you an idea of the scene.
+I used a mixture of carbon and metal film resistors, whereas the original only sported the carbon variety.. most people go for the all-carbon build, just to give you an idea of the scene.

 Ok, i bought the Space Cadet kit from dinsync.info and it arrived from Sweden in a low profile box, the pcbs wrapped in egyptian hyeroglyphics printed paper, very trippy.
 Also included are a couple of rare transistors, the pots, a Sumida coil, the bare rare basics.

 -first of all i ventured out to buy knobs, buttons: syntaur.com, ebay

 -rare transistors: the forum, more ebay action after a fake parts scare brewing through the forum with parts being measured, pictured and compared.

 One user also measured all his TB303’s transistors and wrote down the hfe: ch-ch-ch-check it ooout!

 On the RE303 forum, there is a link to a Mouser cart with all the non rare stuff, but since my local retailer has got quite a good selection of vintage stock (1980’s), i decided to shop local and save on Mouser’s over inflated shipping and handling costs.

 -Enclosure: on the forum it is offered in metal sheet, with fully customable graphics, or the “official metal case” with dinsync.info and RE303 logos, the mandatory plastic puzzle like cad template is also present..